 4. Three Thousand Years of Longing

 George Miller’s latest film was screened at Cannes, but it never occurred to me to watch it then.
 At a later stage, I hadn’t seen a film in a while, so I decided to give this one a chance.
 1My Swintonometer was defective at the time.
-It’s the story of a narratologist (Swinton) who, during a trip to Istanbul, happens to get in touch with a Djinn who grants her three wishes.
-To prove that he is a real Djinn to the sceptical scholar, he tells tales that go as far as three thousand years back.
+It’s the story of a narratologist (Swinton) who, on a trip to Istanbul, comes into contact with a Djinn who grants her three wishes.
+To prove that he is a real Djinn to the sceptical scholar, he tells tales that go as far back as three thousand years.

-If some of my other choices might seem controversial to some, I can’t imagine that anyone would be surprised to see this one on the list.
+If some of my other choices might seem controversial, I can’t imagine anyone would be surprised to see this one on the list.
 The stories are bland, there is no concept that works, and the film boasts awful-looking effects.
-If it hadn’t been my first film in months, I would have left the cinema early, but now I could only wish for the film to end as soon as possible.
+If it hadn’t been my first film in months, I would have left the cinema early; now, I could only wish for the film to end as soon as possible.
 As far as I’ve seen, it was universally derided.
 It should under no circumstances be confused with the excellent Three Thousand Numbered Pieces.

 3. Frère et Sœur

 There was a time when I was looking forward to a Desplechin film.
-His early films were great, but more recently, his films have become more and more challenging to watch, let alone defend.
+His early films were great, but more recently, his films have become increasingly challenging to watch, let alone defend.
 That being said, I was among the few who liked his 2021 film Deception, with a typically excellent portrayal by Léa Seydoux.
-Frère et sœur was the 2022 offering at Cannes, revolving around two siblings played by Melvil Poupaud and Marianne Cotillard.
-The film begins with a freak accident which might be an apt description of this work that constantly feels overwrought, not least when it comes to Poupaud’s overacting.
+Frère et sœur was the 2022 Cannes offering, revolving around two siblings played by Melvil Poupaud and Marianne Cotillard.
+The film begins with a freak accident, which might be an apt description of this work, which constantly feels overwrought, not least in Poupaud’s overacting.

-He was excellent with Raoul Ruiz as a child actor and even later, but with other directors, he tends to spiral out of control.
+He was excellent with Raoul Ruiz as a child actor, and even later, with other directors, he tends to spiral out of control.
 Another example is Ozon’s Grâce à Dieu in 2018.
-The siblings may shout and cry and argue, but nothing rings remotely true, and there was an audible sigh of relief at the press screening when the ordeal was finally over.
+The siblings may shout, cry, and argue, but nothing rings remotely true, and there was an audible sigh of relief at the press screening when the ordeal was finally over.

 2. Triangle of Sadness